d-e-s-o/nitrocli/nitrocli/README.md

 Installation
 ------------

-The following dependencies are required:
+In addition to Rust itself and Cargo, its package management tool, the following dependencies are required:
 - **hidapi**: In order to provide USB access this library is used.
 - **GnuPG**: The `gpg-connect-agent` program allows the user to enter PINs.